andylizf/MyCV/resume.typ

 )

 #resume-item[
- - Organized 10+ tech talks with 500+ attendees, exploring Functional Programming to Rust ecosystem.
+  - Organized 10+ tech talks with 500+ attendees, exploring Functional Programming to Rust ecosystem
- - Lead 100+ members across 6 departments, fostering a startup atmosphere and inclusive environment.
+  - Lead 100+ members across 6 departments, fostering a startup atmosphere and inclusive environment ]
-]

 // TODO: think about the startup stuff.